amolkahat/Data_Structure/README.md

-C Data Structure programs.
+# Data_Structure

-This repository contains just c data structure programs.
+This directory will contain the c language data structure programms.